whees/EliminatesAndSubsets/README.md

 3. Problem A's feet are a subset of Problem B's feet.
 4. Problem A's start or finish is a subset of Problem B's middle.

+*\* subset can also be used in the mathematical sense, depending on the context*

 ## Table of Contents

 **main.py:** Implementation of the main process, which